Star Trek: Starship Creator Warp II: Gameplay

-Star Trek: Starship Creator Warp II was a follow up to Star Trek: Starship Creator, released in 1998.
+Star Trek: Starship Creator Warp II was a follow-up to Star Trek: Starship Creator, released in 1998.
 It enabled the player to build starships from the Star Trek universe, both from the era of Star Trek: The Original Series and later in the franchise.
 This involves fitting out the chosen type of starship with technology, including warp drives and weaponry, before selecting the ship's crew.
 The game also allowed for the player to import their own photos and create new crew members.
 Once created, the player can send up to two ships simultaneously on missions.

 Warp II was designed to be backwards compatible with its predecessor, and also allowed for four types of ships to be exported to the multi-player mode of Star Trek: Deep Space Nine: Dominion Wars which was released in 2001.
 Because of this ability to connect with the later game, Warp II came packaged with Dominion Wars.

 Production

 Star Trek: Starship Creator Warp II was the second Star Trek game to be published by Simon & Schuster.
 Writer Peter David and his wife Kathleen O'Shea David wrote ten missions for the game, but only three were used.
-The game was released internationally in both the United States and the United Kingdom on June 12, 2000.
+The game was released internationally in both the United States on June 12, 2000, and in the United Kingdom that same year.